Restorative Dentistry in Midtown Manhattan

 Dental bridges actually bridge the gap created by one or more missing teeth.
 It is made up of two or more crowns for the teeth on either side of the gap.
 Dental bridges are supported by natural teeth or implants.

-A crown completely caps a tooth or dental implant.
+A dental crown completely caps a tooth or dental implant.
 Crowns are often needed when a large cavity threatens the health of the tooth.
 Crowns are often used to improve the strength or appearance of teeth.

 During the dental crown lengthening procedure, excess gum and bone tissue is reshaped to expose more of the natural tooth.
 This can be done to one tooth, to even your gum line, or to several teeth to expose a natural smile.